aws-observability/amazon-managed-grafana-migrator/README.md

 <img src="https://user-images.githubusercontent.com/10175027/235176809-9b71af1a-79a9-416a-b26e-ccdf725779d7.gif" width="80%" height="80%"/>

-:warning: Alerting rules migration are only supported in Amazon Managed Grafana v9.4
+:warning: Alerting rules migration are only supported in a migration to Amazon Managed Grafana v9.4. (migrating alerts to v8.x is not supported)

 ## Installation